SeisoLLC/goat/README.md

 ## Getting Started

-1. Create a per-repository dictionary (relative to the root of your git repository).
+1. Create a per-repository dictionary (relative to the root of your Git repository).

     ```bash
     mkdir -p .github/etc/
     touch .github/etc/dictionary.txt
     ```

-1. Ensure your code is checked out during the GitHub action.
+1. Ensure your code is checked out during the GitHub Action.

     ```bash
     uses: actions/checkout@v4